emma-sjwang/Dofe/README.md

 ## Usage
-1. Clone the repository and download the [dataset](---) and [VLCS](http://www.mediafire.com/file/7yv132lgn1v267r/vlcs.tar.gz/file) into your own folder and change `--data-dir` correspondingly.
+1. Clone the repository and download the [dataset](https://drive.google.com/file/d/1p33nsWQaiZMAgsruDoJLyatoq5XAH-TH/view?usp=sharing) into your own folder and change `--data-dir` correspondingly.

 2. Train the model.